 Our Future Mission

-We have a vision to create sustainable projects in farming and women empowerment.
-We aim to support the local community and empowering women, for example, offering sewing classes and providing farming skills/jobs in a friendly, supportative environment.
+We aim to support the local community and empowering women, for example, offering sewing classes and providing farming skills/jobs in a friendly, supportive environment.

 Cooking / shopping